ollpu/wilson64/README.md

 is about as metal as you can get (and it is easier to spell than "bilkovich", even tho that sounds more metal).

+Why wilson64?
+I was on a search for coolest way of submitting code to a local programming contest.
+One idea I had was to somehow write assembly in Ruby, assemble and run it -- maybe by calling an external assembler.
+External assemblers turned out hard to call without creating files (which the system prohibits).
+There were a couple other projects but none of them had what wilson did: it was self-contained in one file.
+I need the whole thing to be in one file to submit it to the contest system.
+So I started trying to get wilson running.
+Turns out it only worked on antiquated Ruby and 32-bit platforms.
+I ended up rewriting most of it in one week of intense learning of x86 instruction encoding.
+And hey, I found a [bug](https://stackoverflow.com/questions/52522544/rbp-not-allowed-as-sib-base) in the original code too.
+The end result is a monstrosity I'm quite proud of.
+You can see my submissions to the contest for [2019](https://cses.fi/214/scores/) and [2020](https://cses.fi/314/scores/).
+— @ollpu

 ## Features / Problems

 * Generates and runs x86-64 machine code directly.
 No dependencies.